tsbohc/zest.nvim/readme.md

 vim.api.nvim_set_keymap("n", "<ScrollWheelDown>", "<c-e>", {noremap = true})
 ```

+To disable `noremap`, include `:remap` after the modes.

 ### def-keymap-fn

-- define a function and map it to a key
+- Define a function and map it to a key

 ```clojure
 (def-keymap-fn :<c-m> [n]